-So when looking into the idea that unintentional gaslighting is a possibility, we have to look at the bigger picture to best understand the reasons why and how all parties resolve the issues in the best possible situation.
+So when looking into the idea that gaslighting may or may not be unintentional, we have to look at the bigger picture to best understand the reasons why and how all parties resolve the issues in the best possible situation.

 Gaslighting can be perpetrated intentionally or unintentionally.
-Unconscious gaslighters may not realize that they’re making their victim lose their perception of reality, or like they’re losing their mind.
+Many who take part in unconscious gaslighting don’t realize that they’re making their victim lose their perception of reality, or like the victim is losing their mind.
 They may mistakenly believe that they’re just trying to help the victim see things more clearly or that they’re doing what’s best for them.

-Despite this, the abuser’s manipulation and constant denial can cause long-term damage and make it difficult for the victim to trust themselves or anyone else again.
-So it’s important that if you suspect someone tries to gaslight their partner, attemps are made to make this known so they have the opportunity to seek help for their issues.
+Irrelevant of the nature of the gaslighting, the abuser’s psychological manipulation and constant reflexive denials can cause long-term damage and make it difficult for the victim to trust themselves or have a romantic relationship again.
+So it’s important that if you suspect someone tries to gaslight their partner, attempts are made to make this known so they have the opportunity to seek help for their issues.

 If your partner gaslights you, be firm in your decision to end the relationship.
 They may recognize that their behavior is wrong but they won’t always admit it.
 If you can’t work through it with that person and they refuse to seek help, then it’s better to stay away from the negativity and move on with your life without the other person in it.

-No matter whether it’s intentional or not, the concept of gaslighting as a form of abuse is never excusable.
-Unconscious mind games are still a manipulation tactic that if left unaddressed, can cause significant distress to the victim in question.
+No matter whether it’s intentional or not, gaslighting is emotional abuse and is never excusable.
+It’s a manipulation tactic that if left unaddressed, can cause significant distress to the victim in question.

 Make sure to speak up to someone you can trust.
-Alternatively, there are options online to support with psychological abuse in an abusive relationship such as thehotline.org in the USA.
+Alternatively, there are options online to support with psychological abuse in relationships such as thehotline.org in the USA.
 Finally, always consider seeking counselling or a therapist that’s professionally trained and qualified and know how to spot gaslight behavior in others.